Hiya, folks, and welcome back to the fastest three hours in media, Rush Limbaugh.

 You know, the nags were just silent.

-You couldn't hear a peep out of them during Clinton gone wild uh during his eight years in the White House.
+You couldn't hear a peep out of them during Clinton gone wild during his eight years in the White House.

 In fact, during Clinton gone wild, any babe that popped up was immediately trashed.

-Trailer trash like carboy.
+Trailer trash like Carbo.

 Back to the phones.